konstantinosalatzas/bdn2csv/README.md

 * imported from XML or CSV file but
 * exported only to XML file,

-I developed bdn2csv to transform an XML Export file into an equivalent CSV Import file:
+bdn2csv transforms an XML Export file into an equivalent CSV Import file:

 * for a user to edit it as a spreadsheet

-* for a developer to programmatically process it as a table
+* for a programmer to process it as a table

 and to import the result CSV file into SAS BDN.